piexpiex/X-ray-pulsars-Pulse-Profile/README.md

 #  XMM_data_selector.py / NuSTAR_data_selector.py

-Selects the time of the data fits and return fits files with the corrected time values
+Selects the time of the data fits and return fits files with the corrected time values.

 XMM_data_selector also selects the XMM Newton PI channel values and return a fits file with this for a faster use by another programs.

+This programs plot the Z^{2} and the EF statistics variation with a range of frequencies to search the correct frequency.